adamwespiser/wespiser.com/my-site/posts/2020-02-02-Command-Line-Haskell.md

 #### Stack Script as a Bash Replacement
-It's possible to use haskell, and Stack scripting feature, along with the Turtle library as a drop in replacement for sshell scripting!
+It's possible to use haskell, and Stack scripting feature, along with the Turtle library as a drop in replacement for shell scripting!
 To do this, we need the following at the top of our Haskell file:
 ```
 #!/usr/bin/env stack